jahnavim111/ATM-Simulator-System/README.md

 4. Set up the MySQL database:
    Create a new database schema.
-   Execute the SQL script to create the necessary tables.
+   Execute the SQL script (provided in the database file) to create the necessary tables.

 5. Configure database connection:
    Open the conn.java file in the src folder.